FizanMuhammedFaisal/pixelmeet-frontend/docs/editor/editordoc.md

 This is how a normal data exported from Tiled looks like

-We dont need the image here.
-Image mentions the src of the image but phaser only read the **name** it require you to load image seperately with same name
+We dont need the image property here.
+Image mentions the src of the image but phaser only read the **name** it require you to load image sperately with same name.